 Series: 2008 Inscriptions on the Representative List

 Credits: José Guerrero, director.
-Secretaria de Estado de Cultura, Dominican Republic, publisher ; Museo del Hombre Dominicano, publisher.
-Comision Dominicana para la UNESCO, producer.
+Secretaria de Estado de Cultura, Dominican Republic, producer ; Museo del Hombre Dominicano, producer.
+Comision Dominicana para la UNESCO, co-producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9